How to appraise the resale value of a vintage mannequin

-The most sought after mannequin brands with the highest resale value are:
+What are the mannequin brands with the highest resale value:

 Adel Rootstein (Download our Free Ebook about this Brand)